-Nextdoor adds new funding from Mary Meeker’s Bond, closes growth round at $170M – TechCrunch
+Nextdoor adds new funding, closes growth round at $170M with $2.1B valuation – TechCrunch

-Social networking platform for neighbors, Nextdoor, today announced it has secured additional funding to close out its $170 million growth round.
+Social networking platform for neighbors Nextdoor today announced it has secured additional funding to close out its $170 million growth round.
 The new financing includes the $123 million Nextdoor raised in May from new investor Riverwood Capital along with existing investors Benchmark, Tiger Global Management and Kleiner Perkins.
-The additional funding announced today comes from Mary Meeker’s tech investment firm, Bond.
+The additional funding announced today comes from tech investment firm, Bond.

-As a result of the new investment, Meeker will join Nextdoor’s board.
+As a result of the new investment, Mary Meeker from will join Nextdoor’s board.

-Meeker had left Kleiner Perkins last year, where she was well-known for her popular Internet Trends Report, released annually.
-She has since founded Bond, taking Kleiner’s entire former growth team with her, and raised $1.25 billion for Bond’s debut growth fund.

-As of the May 2019 round, Nextdoor was valued at $2.1 billion for its neighborhood-level networking platform which today generates revenue from sponsored posts and its real estate vertical for local agents.
+As of the May 2019 round, Nextdoor was valued at $2.1 billion for its neighborhood-level networking platform, which today generates revenue from sponsored posts and its real estate vertical for local agents.
 The company had said it was on track to double its revenue in 2019.

 We understand the valuation remains at $2.1 billion, even with the additional funding.

-Since its 2010 founding, the Nextdoor platform has grown to over 247,000 neighborhoods across 10 countries.
+Since its 2010 founding, the Nextdoor platform has grown to more than 247,000 neighborhoods across 10 countries.
 Its international growth potential appears to be of interest to Meeker, as does the verification process Nextdoor uses to ensure its users actually live in the neighborhoods they join.

 This is not how Facebook’s Groups product works, where verification is left up to individual Group admins.
-That results in neighboorhood groups filled with people who are just looking to research the area, those who used to live there but have since moved, businesses looking to advertise to locals, people who live nearby but don’t have a neighborhood group of their own, and various other non-neighbors.
+That results in neighborhood groups filled with people who are just looking to research the area, those who used to live there but have since moved, businesses looking to advertise to locals, people who live nearby but don’t have a neighborhood group of their own and various other non-neighbors.

 “Nextdoor has proven itself as the leader in local connectivity.
-Nextdoor is built on trust – verifying each members’ name, address, and neighborhood – which creates the transparency and accountability that is core to building communities,” Meeker said.
+Nextdoor is built on trust — verifying each members’ name, address and neighborhood — which creates the transparency and accountability that is core to building communities,” Meeker said.
 “Nextdoor is connecting people to the information and services that matter most, and I am excited to work with this impressive team to help expand Nextdoor’s local utility as well as it’s growing global footprint,” she added.

-In recent months, Nextdoor has also grown its team with new hires Antonio Silveira as its head of engineering; Tatyana Mamut, head of product; Bryan Power, head of people; and Craig Lisowski, head of data, information systems and trust.
+In recent months, Nextdoor has also grown its team, with new hires Antonio Silveira as its head of engineering; Tatyana Mamut, head of product; Bryan Power, head of people; and Craig Lisowski, head of data, information systems and trust.

 “We could not be more thrilled to welcome Bond to our family of investors.
 Mary Meeker has been a strong supporter of Nextdoor for many years and is deeply knowledgeable about consumer technology,” stated Sarah Friar, CEO of Nextdoor, in a statement.
 “At Nextdoor, we believe that change starts with each of us opening our front doors and building deeper connections with the people nearest to us: our neighbors.
 We’re thrilled and honored to partner with all of our forward-looking investors to catalyze neighbors’ ability to connect with relevant local conversations, organizations, and businesses, engage in real-world interactions, and unlock the global power of local.”